khokao/synergetica/services/docs/getting-started/installation.md

 You can find all available installers on the <u>[releases page](https://github.com/khokao/synergetica/releases)</u>.

-!!! note "Note (macOS Users)"
+!!! warning "Warning (macOS Users)"
-    After installing Synergetica, run the following command to launch the app:
+    On macOS, remove the quarantine attribute to allow Synergetica to launch.
     ```sh
     xattr -d com.apple.quarantine /Applications/Synergetica.app
     ```